|

 1946-1951)

-a great power hitter.
-He once hit a ball down the
+power hitter.
+He once hit a ball down the third base line

 |